oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 :Abstract:

   OAR is a resource manager (or batch scheduler) for large clusters.
-In functionnalities, it's near of PBS, LSF, CCS and Condor.
+By it's functionnalities, it's near of PBS, LSF, CCS and Condor.
 It's suitable for productive plateforms and research experiments.